Pakistan People's Party: Redemption and two-party system

-In 1977, the Pakistan People's Party led by Bhutto secured the landslide victory in general election over the conservative National Alliance but the opposition refused and denied the election results.
+In 1977, the Pakistan People's Party led by Bhutto secured the landslide victory in general election over the conservative Pakistan National Alliance but the opposition refused and denied the election results.
 Massive demonstration and protests broke out in the conservative strongholds of the country that forced the party to negotiate with the opposition and offered to hold another set of elections, also in 1977. although, in 1974, he had banned alcohol.
 Any attempts by the party to settle the issue with the opposition failed which led to General Muhammad Zia-ul-Haq, the army chief at that time, imposed a martial law to ensure security in the country in 1977.

-From 1979—88, the People's Party was a target of the various counterintelligence operations and was a proponent of organizing and leading the Movement for the Restoration of Democracy (MRD) under its elected chairperson Benazir Bhutto.
+From 1979 to 1988, the People's Party was a target of the various counterintelligence operations and was a proponent of organizing and leading the Movement for the Restoration of Democracy (MRD) under its elected chairperson Benazir Bhutto.

 The Peoples Party holding and leading an MRD protest against General Zia's martial law shortly in 1977.

 The Peoples Party spearheaded the pro-democratic movement in the country under Benazir Bhutto's direction against the martial law and boycotted the general elections in 1985.

 After the death of General Zia-ul-Haq in 1988, the People's Party returned and assumed the control of the executive government after voted in majority during the general elections, with Benazir Bhutto becoming the first female head of government in the Muslim world.
 The issues relating to the economic recession, national security, industrial nationalization, and administration guidance that differs from the President Ishaq Khan, eventually led to the dismissal of the People's Party's government in 1990.
 The part lost the general election in 1990, which was said and later proved in court inquiries to be heavily rigged in favor of conservative alliance led by Fida Mohammad.
 In 2012, the Supreme Court of Pakistan declared this election "rigged in favor" of the Pakistan Muslim League.